gutestun/gatsby-starter-digital-garden/content/garden/Pappaperm-Day-01.md

 ## Day 01

 Blue skies, good mood, positive outlook.
-Two point five hours of walking (active time in Strava, motherfuckers).
+Two point five hours of [[walking]] (active time in Strava, motherfuckers).

-Clearly I have been kidnapped by aliens and replaced with a defective drone-clone (or, mor sinister, an actual, normally functioning Human Unit).
+Clearly I have been kidnapped by aliens and replaced with a defective drone-clone (or, more sinister, an actual, [[Normally Functioning Human Unit]]).

 Send help.
 Tell my family I love them, bleep-bloop.